-'Unbelievable there's a Mac Allister playing for Argentina'
+'Unbelievable a Mac Allister is in Argentina team'

 "He'd be more than welcome if Argentina win it on Sunday and who knows, if he got word of this here he might come back to see where his family originated from.

-"We'll get him out here and we'll get him a puck of a ball and we'll show him what a real man's game is! [reference to hurling]."
+"We'll get him out here and we'll get him a puck of a ball and we'll show him what a real man's game is," he added - a reference to hurling.